-There are two ways to keep an asset in a Chapter 7 Bankruptcy case.
-The first is when the asset has no equity, or value.
+The first way to keep an asset is when the asset has no equity, or value.
 This mainly applies to assets with secured debt payments remaining.
-In this case, if the fair market value of the asset (such as a car) minus the amount owed on the debt equals zero or less, there is no need to use any bankruptcy exemptions to cover the asset.
+If the fair market value of the asset (such as a car) minus the amount owed on the debt equals zero or less, there is no need to use any bankruptcy exemptions to cover the asset.

 How to Calculate Equity in Bankruptcy